 Lt.
 Day began his career with the Beaufort Police Department in 2009, with prior law enforcement experience starting in 1997 with Beaufort County Sheriff’s Office and Port Royal Police Department.
 Lt.
 Day started as a patrolman, and later was promoted to a patrol supervisor.
 In 2013 he was promoted to operations master sergeant, and in 2016 he was promoted to lieutenant.
 Currently, Lt.
 Day oversees day-to-day operation with patrol officers.

-Lieutenant Squires was born near Albany, New York and grew up in the Adirondack Mountains regularly visiting his grandparents on Fripp Island, SC.
-After graduating from High School, Lt.
-Squires joined the United Sates Navy and some of his duties included shore patrol which was when he became interested in law enforcement.
+Lt.
+Squires was born near Albany, N.Y., and grew up in the Adirondack Mountains, regularly visiting his grandparents on Fripp Island, S.C.
+After graduating from high school, Lt.
+Squires joined the U.S. Navy; some of his duties included shore patrol, which was when he became interested in law enforcement.
 After being honorably discharged at the end of his enlistment, Lt.
-Squires began his pursuit of a Criminal Justice degree at the University of South Carolina Beaufort.
-He then transferred to the Columbia (USC) campus where he graduated with honors and received a Bachelor degree in Criminal Justice.
-Upon being hired by the Hardeeville Police Department, he attended the SC Criminal Justice academy and received the distinguished graduate award.
-Lt.
-Squires worked patrol and was promoted to Corporal and then Investigator during the three years he was at HPD.
-In 1999 he was hired by the Beaufort Police Department as a Patrolman III and was promoted to Patrol Sergeant in 2002.
-As a Patrol Sergeant he also focused on the department’s crime watch groups and police boat operations.
-In 2012 he was promoted to the position of Lieutenant.
+Squires began his pursuit of a criminal justice degree at the University of South Carolina Beaufort.
+He then transferred to the Columbia (University of South Carolina) campus where he graduated with honors and received a bachelor’s degree in criminal justice.